OIDC the Hard Way: Integrating Grafana with Keycloak

 Retrieve the Client Secret

 Navigate to Clients → grafana → Credentials tab.
-Copy the Client Secret and store it in Vault:
+Copy the Client Secret and securely store it in Vault:

 kubectl -n vault exec -ti vault-0 -- vault kv put secret/grafana/sso \